apache/doris/docs/en/docs/advanced/materialized-index.md

 +-----------+--------+------+-------+---------+--- ----+
 ```

-At this time, if the user often performs an analysis query on the sales volume of different stores, you can create a materialized view for the `sales_records` table to group the sales stores and sum the sales of the same sales stores.
+At this time, if the user often performs an analysis query on the sales volume of different stores, you can create a materialized index for the `sales_records` table to group the sales stores and sum the sales of the same sales stores.
 The creation statement is as follows:

 ```
-MySQL [test]> create materialized view store_amt as select store_id, sum(sale_amt) from sales_records group by store_id;
+MySQL [test]> create materialized index store_amt as select store_id, sum(sale_amt) from sales_records group by store_id;
 ```

-The backend returns to the following figure, indicating that the task of creating a materialized view is submitted successfully.
+The backend returns to the following figure, indicating that the task of creating a materialized index is submitted successfully.

 ```
 Query OK, 0 rows affected (0.012 sec)
 ```

-**Step 2: Check whether the materialized view has been built**
+**Step 2: Check whether the materialized index has been built**

-Since the creation of a materialized view is an asynchronous operation, after the user submits the task of creating a materialized view, he needs to asynchronously check whether the materialized view has been constructed through a command.
+Since the creation of a materialized index is an asynchronous operation, after the user submits the task of creating a materialized index, he needs to asynchronously check whether the materialized index has been constructed through a command.
 The command is as follows:

 ```
-SHOW ALTER TABLE ROLLUP FROM db_name; (Version 0.12) SHOW ALTER TABLE MATERIALIZED VIEW FROM db_name; (Version 0.13)
+SHOW ALTER TABLE ROLLUP FROM db_name; (Version 0.12) SHOW ALTER TABLE materialized index FROM db_name; (Version 0.13)
 ```

 In this command, `db_name` is a parameter, you need to replace it with your real db name.
-The result of the command is to display all the tasks of creating a materialized view of this db.
+The result of the command is to display all the tasks of creating a materialized index of this db.
 The results are as follows:

 ```
 +-------+---------------+---------------------+--- ------------------+---------------+--------------- --+----------+---------------+-----------+-------- -------------------------------------------------- -------------------------------------------------- -------------+----------+---------+